 Certain medications for diabetes

-Certain medications for seizures like carbamazepine, phenobarbital, phenytoin
+Certain medications for seizures, such as carbamazepine, phenobarbital, phenytoin

 Other medications for myasthenia gravis